Half-speed mastering

 Half-speed mastering is a technique occasionally used when cutting the acetate lacquers from which phonograph records are produced.
 The cutting machine platter is run at half of the usual speed (16 2/3 rpm for 33 1/3 rpm records) while the signal to be recorded is fed to the cutting head at half of its regular playback speed.

-The reasons for using this technique vary but it is generally used for improving the high-frequency response of the finished record.
+The reasons for using this technique vary, but it is generally used for improving the high-frequency response of the finished record.
 By halving the speed during cutting, very high frequencies that are difficult to cut become much easier to cut since they are now mid-range frequencies.

-Mobile Fidelity Sound Lab used half-speed mastering for its Original Master Recording LP's.
+Mobile Fidelity Sound Lab used half-speed mastering for its Original Master Recording LPs.